isomerpages/govtech-stp/_start-here/transiting-through-singapore.md

 Only passengers travelling with an airline whose transfer route via Singapore has been approved by the Civil Aviation Authority of Singapore (CAAS) will be allowed to transit/transfer at Singapore’s Changi Airport. <u>Travellers are advised to confirm arrangements with the airlines they intend to fly with before purchasing their flight tickets</u>.

-Travellers with travel history to the following countries/regions will not be allowed to transit through Singapore:
+Travellers departing from all countries/regions are allowed to transit through Singapore:

 <table>
 <thead>